TianweiCao/ec602_Project_2/README.md

 # ec602_Project_2
+# Phase1 - Twitter API
+Phase1's readme is in the file 'project2-phase1-readme.docx'.
 # Phase2 - Google NLP
-In this task, I use Google NLP API to score the sentiment of the tweets I searched with tweepy in phase 1.
+In phase2, I use Google Cloud Language API to score the sentiment of the tweets I searched with tweepy in phase 1.
 ## Setting up authentication
 To begin with, you need to login in Google Cloud Platform, and create a project: https://cloud.google.com/natural-language